Can Sciatica Cause Groin Pain?

 Mar 25, 2022

-First things first, let’s all let ourselves laugh a little over the word “groin.”
+can-sciatica-cause-groin-painFirst things first, let’s all let ourselves laugh a little over the word “groin.”
 It’s a funny word, and it refers to a funny part of the body, so you’re allowed to laugh at this article even if it’s talking about a serious medical topic.
 Now, let’s get to business: yes, sciatica can cause groin pain.
 It’s a very common phenomenon in sufferers, though it’s not one that’s well-understood by patients.
 After all, sciatica is a back problem, isn’t it?
 How could it affect the groin?
 Here at AICA Snellville, we hope to clarify what exactly sciatica is and why it can be a pain in the literal you-know-where.

 What Is Sciatica?

 To start, it may be best to establish what exactly sciatica is.
 Sciatica is a condition in which pain radiates down to the lower part of your body from the sciatic nerve, a major nerve that extends from your lower spine and travels down your leg.
 It generally just affects one side of the body, but it has been known to affect both sides in some cases.
-The sciatic nerve can cause discomfort anywhere along its length, but sciatica pain is most commonly reported following a line that goes down your lower back to your glutes, as well as down the back of your thigh and calf.
-It is most commonly associated with the middle-aged and elderly, as most back pain-related illnesses are, but it is on the rise in children as well.

 Sciatica pain could be anything from a mild ache to a searing, burning feeling to paralyzing agony.
 It could also feel like a jolt or an electric shock sometimes, but the burning sensation associated with sciatica is more or less unambiguous.
-Coughing and sneezing could also aggravate the condition, as well as sitting for long periods of time.
+Coughing and sneezing could also aggravate the condition, as well as sitting for long periods of time with hip pain.
 Numbness, tingling, or muscle weakness throughout the affected leg or foot are also typical and can vary considerably in severity from slightly bothersome to complete dysfunction in the affected leg.

 How Sciatica Can Cause Groin Pain